hackerESQ/laravel-settings/README.md

 composer require hackeresq/laravel-settings
 ```

 Since Laravel 5.5+, service providers and aliases will automatically get registered and you can skip this step.
-In older versions of the framework just add the service provider in `config/app.php` file:
+To use this package with older versions, please use release < 2.0.

 You can publish [the migration](https://github.com/hackerESQ/settings/blob/master/database/migrations/create_settings_table.php) and [config](https://github.com/hackerESQ/settings/blob/master/config/settings.php) files, then migrate the new settings table all in one go, using: